 - Staying inactive and timing out the session

-That’s what I mean when I say that a bounce isn’t inherently good or bad in any circumstance.
-It really matters on the context (and in reality, a bounce rate is usually a proxy metric anyway.
-It’s better if you can optimize for metrics closer to business results).
+That’s what I mean when I say that a bounce isn’t inherently good or bad in any one circumstance.
+Context matters.
+A lot.

-Why Bounce Rates Should Be Analyzed Differently In PPC and Other Traffic Sources
+Why You Should Analyze PPC Bounce Rates Differently From Other Traffic Sources

-If you run a linear regression on bounce rates and conversion rates, there’s pretty much no correlation.
-Even if there were, you have to keep things in context and think about user intent at different stages.
+If you run a linear regression on bounce rates and conversion rates, there’s pretty much zero correlation.
+Even if there was, you have to keep things in context and think about user intent at different stages.

-For example, you can see in the image above that display has a high bounce rate, but about the same conversion rate as other channels.
+In the image above, display ads have a higher bounce rate (but about the same conversion rate) compared to other channels.
 A high bounce rate here isn’t necessarily a bad thing, depending on how you’re spending your ad dollars.

 That’s why, if you’re spending money on online marketing and operating in various acquisition channels, you’ll need some basic attribution modeling to analyze your conversion paths.

 Control Landing Page Traffic